armoar334/bashcards/README.md

 and so on
 ### keybinds
 Down/Right arrow to go to next
 Up/Left arrow to previous
+q to quit